Is Pre-training Truly Better Than Meta-Learning?: Supplementary Material

 \subsection{Discussion (Cont.)}

-In contrast to \citep{rfs}, our work deliberately opts for a broad suite of datasets with varying formal diversities at the expense of exploring fewer meta-learning methods, which might be viewed as a potential limitation.
-However, this decision was deliberate.
-This choice arises from \citep{rfs}'s implication that pre-training may outperform virtually all meta-learning algorithms (they considered).
-Our research, however, challenges this view \citep{rfs}, and demonstrates that even the simplest meta-learning algorithm, MAML, can outperform pre-training when the comparison employs fair and rigorous statistical analysis that considers the characteristics of the dataset e.g. formal diversity.
-In addition, by not considering as wide (and arguably unmotivated) of set of meta-learning algorithms we are able to conduct a more motivated \ref{motivation} investigation across a notably diverse array of datasets.
-Our approach underscores the importance of dataset properties on algorithm performance, thereby contributing a nuanced perspective to the ongoing discourse in the meta-learning domain.

-We'd also like to remark the trade-offs between pre-training and meta-learning (MetaL) that \citep{bronskill2021memory} articulates clearly -- especially given the evidence we present countering the prevailing narrative that advocates for pre-training (PT) and transfer learning methods.
-The selection between PT vs MetaL strategies should be guided by: the available data, computational resources, and the application's specific requirements.
-For singular task types with ample data and no computational or temporal constraints, fine-tuning within transfer learning may suffice.
+We'd also like to remark the trade-offs between pre-training and meta-learning that \cite{bronskill2021memory} articulates clearly -- especially given the evidence we present countering the prevailing narrative that advocates for pre-training (PT) methods.
+The selection between pre-training vs meta learning strategies should be guided by: the available data, computational resources, and the application's specific requirements.
+For singular task types with ample data and no computational or temporal constraints, fine-tuning within pre-training may suffice.
 Conversely, meta-learning would be more appropriate in scenarios requiring the acquisition of diverse tasks with sparse data on resource-limited devices, or in continual or online learning environments.
-In addition, we provide a novel perspective where we show formally diverse datasets are a scenario when meta-learning methods are marginally better than pre-training methods.
+In addition, we provide a novel perspective where we show diverse datasets are a scenario when meta-learning methods are marginally better than pre-training methods.